jorruior/witte_et_al_2021/README.md

 -*4_summarize_results_permutations.R*: R script to summarize all results and make venn diagrams

+**Scripts to explore QTL results:**

+-*tissue_comparison.R*

+--

-**Scripts comparitive analysis of congenic rats:**
+**Scripts for comparitive analysis of congenic rats:**

 To  replicate the translatome-wide phenotype, we performed  ribosome  profiling  on  two  congenic  rat  lines (McDermott-Roe  et  al.,  2011).
-Scripts for comparative analysis are in *DESeq_CongenicRats*
+Scripts for comparative analysis are in *ComparativeAnalysis_CongenicRats*

 -*DESeq.R*